dimkastan/sift-cnn-all-sky-images/README.md

-## Unofficial implementation of SIFT-CNN: When Convolutional Neural Networks Meet Dense SIFT Descriptors for Image and Sequence Classification
+## Implementation of work based on paper "SIFT-CNN: When Convolutional Neural Networks Meet Dense SIFT Descriptors for Image and Sequence Classification"

 This repo implements the following paper:
 <em>